PureWeen/Xamarin.Forms.Sandbox/Readme.md

   - XamarinFormsSource
     - location on your drive of Xamarin Forms source files
   - XamarinFormsVersion
     - Version of Xamarin Forms Nuget you want to use
+- Each project has specify *targets* that apply to that platform
+  - Nuget.targets
+    - Targets used to import nugets
+  - Source.Targets
+    - Targets used to import source code

+  ### Using with your own project
+  - Drop these global files here into a directory above your main projects https://github.com/PureWeen/Xamarin.Forms.Sandbox/tree/master/Sandbox
+  - Drop the platform specific *.target files https://github.com/PureWeen/Xamarin.Forms.Sandbox/tree/master/Sandbox/Xamarin.Forms.Sandbox.Android into your platform project folders
+  - Remove the references to the Xamarin.Forms nugets from your platform csproj files